edthedev/edthedev.github.io/powershell.md

 Holy war inducing comments out of the way, here's some scripts I wrote that include some surprisingly re-usable patterns.
 If you're reading this, I probably am standing behind you and asked you to Google for this page because I could not remember my own favorite command syntax.
 Hi, future me!
 Glad this page is helping you and your friend!

+### Directions from Google, at scale
+Be careful how you use this.
+It may open n^2 browser tabs.

 ```powershell
 <#
 Given a couple of .csv files where each has at least one column named "Address",